Appalshop: History

-Appalshop was founded in 1969 as the Appalachian Film Workshop, a project of the United States government's war on poverty.
+Appalshop was founded in 1969 as the Appalachian Film Workshop, a project of the United States government's War on Poverty.
 The organization was one of ten Community Film Workshops started by a partnership between the federal Office of Economic Opportunity and the American Film Institute.
 In 1974 they incorporated into a nonprofit company, under the name Appalshop, and established itself as a hub of filmmaking in Appalachia, and since that time has produced more than one hundred films, covering such subjects as coal mining, the environment, traditional culture, and the economy.
 The name was officially changed to reflect changing business structure and goals.

-Appalshop also produces theater, music, bluegrass recordings (released on its June Appal Recordings label), as well as photography, multimedia, and books.
+Appalshop also produces theater, music such as bluegrass recordings (released on its June Appal Recordings label), as well as photography, multimedia, and books.

 Since 1985, Appalshop has also operated WMMT-FM (Mountain Community Radio), a radio station located in Whitesburg, Kentucky which serves much of central Appalachia (including portions of eastern Kentucky, southwest Virginia, and western West Virginia) with music and programming relevant to the region and its culture.
 WMMT also broadcasts live on the web.